 Creators use their knowledge and creativity to create Patronage Markets that have wide appeal.
-To do so, Creators offer services that gives their Patronage Tokens intrinsic value.
-By purchasing these personal currencies, patrons are buying credit for a Creator’s future work.
+To give instrinsic value to their tokens, Creators offer products and/or services in exchange.
+By purchasing a Creator’s personal currencies, Patrons can buy credit for a Creator’s future work.

 Skilled professionals may offer to perform services in exchange for payments in their own Patronage Token.
 An artist’s token can be redeemed for a painting.
 A vlogger’s token may be exchanged for votes on her content schedule.
 A domain expert’s token can be used to purchase an hour of personalized consulting.
 Creators may also host dApps that perform a unique function in exchange for tokens.
 Buyers and sellers offer and fulfill bounties in a decentralized marketplace using Patronage Tokens.

 As a Creator’s services gain more demand, more of their tokens will be in circulation and so its price increases.
 If their services are no longer needed, the tokens are burned out of the market and its price drops.
 A Patronage Market naturally dissolves when it has outlived its use.

 - Receive tokens in exchange for professional services.

 - Charge a contribution fee from token purchases to raise funds upfront.

 - Receive tokens as one-time donations or recurring subscriptions.